 Today we will drive to Yoichi to visit the Nikka Whisky Distillery.
 This distillery, opened by Masataka Taketsuru, produced and sold the first Japanese whisky.
 A tour of the facility provides visitors with insight into the whisky production process, as well as a tasting of the local Nikka label whisky.
 Next, we will travel to Otaru for a leisurely stroll through the port city's heritage district.
 As you walk up Sakaimachi Street, you can see Otaru's history in old Western-style fisheries, shops and houses.
 On the way, we'll explore Otaru's reputation for excellent glass craftsmanship at the Kitaichi Garasukan, where glassmakers transitioned from making simple glass fishing buoys to crafting fine glassware and artwork.
 At one end of Sakaimachi Street we'll discover the Music Box Museum, a cozy museum and shop selling a large collection of charming music boxes.
 After, we will take a walk along the Otaru Canal, which had once fallen into disrepair at the introduction of modern docking facilities, and has since been converted into a charming vintage promenade.
 Finally, we will make our way to the Otaru Sushi District, where you will be free to find your own sushi dinner from among the shops selling various kinds of sushi.

 In the morning, we go into the Historic Village of Hokkaido where horse-drawn carriages and trolleys are still seen and used.
 The village offers insight on its history and an open-air museum as well as through their buildings, which exemplify architectural evolution from the Meiji and Taisho eras into the modern age.
 Then visit Shiroi Koibito Park, a theme park founded by a local chocolate company.
 Its famous Shiroi Koibito cookies are buttery with a white chocolate center.
 They are a popular favorite with locals and tourists alike.
-For lunch, we enjoy a Sapporo specialty of fresh crab at a local restaurant, and after, we travel to Hokkaido Shrine, an elegant shrine complex situated next to Maruyama Park under the protection of four Shinto kami (deities).
+After lunch, we travel to Hokkaido Shrine, an elegant shrine complex situated next to Maruyama Park under the protection of four Shinto kami (deities).
 Then we will tour the Asahi Beer Hokkaido Brewery, which produces one of Japan's most popular beers.
-Finally, we will pay a visit to the Hill of the Buddha, a large Buddha statue standing in Makomanai Takino Cemetery.
-Designed by the Japanese modernist architect Tadao Ando, this statue sits in a large stone rotunda surrounded by thousands of lavender flowers and includes a pristine reflecting pool.
+Finally, we will pay a visit to the Hill of the Buddha, designed by the Japanese modernist architect Tadao Ando, this statue sits in a large stone rotunda surrounded by thousands of lavender flowers and includes a pristine reflecting pool.